pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 ### Code migration 1: code and notes

-I used a [fork of git-remote-hg](https://github.com/mnauw/git-remote-hg) to create a local git repo with all the changesets.
-Then I wanted to add a git note to each commit with the branch it came from.
+I used a [fork of git-remote-hg](https://github.com/mnauw/git-remote-hg) to create a local Git repo with all the changesets.
+Then I wanted to add a Git note to each commit with the branch it came from.
 So I prepared a file with two
-columns: the git commit hash, and the corresponding branch from Mercurial.
+columns: the Git commit hash, and the corresponding branch from Mercurial.
 Mercurial can describe each commit in two ways: either the commit hash or by a number index.
-I used `hg log` to convert an index `i` to the Mercurial hash, and then `git-hg-helper` from `git-remote-hg` to convert the Mercurial hash to a git hash:
+I used `hg log` to convert an index `i` to the Mercurial hash, and then `git-hg-helper` from `git-remote-hg` to convert the Mercurial hash to a Git hash:
 ```
 $(cd pypy-git; git-hg-helper git-rev $(cd ../pypy-hg; hg log -r $i -T"{node}\n"))
 ```